Clay Mathile: Corporate leadership

 During his early tenure, Mathile oversaw The Iams Company's rapid growth.
 Mathile purchased the remaining ownership shares from Iams in 1982, thus becoming its sole owner and CEO.
 At the time, the company had $13 million in sales.

 From the outset, Mathile focused strongly on product quality, research and development, and customer outreach, including marketing efforts targeting pet owners, high-end breeders, and veterinarians.
 He offered a 100% money-back guarantee to any customer who wasn't satisfied and established a customer support department equipped to answer consumer questions about their pets — even on topics unrelated to pet food, such as handling grief over the loss of a pet.
 He also established a national distribution network.
 Insisting that vendors be paid within 30 days ensured that The Iams Company had the best supplies available — even during shortages.
 Mathile also honored Paul Iams' commitment to science by funding a new research and development center, which worked to ensure that dogs and cats received the best nutrition possible from Iams and Eukanuba.

 Eventually, Mathile appointed the company's president and chief operating officer Tom MacLeod as CEO and became chairman of the board.
 By 1999, Mathile had grown The Iams Company to a 5.7% share of the U.S. pet food market and international sales of 100 different products in 75 countries.
 He sold the company to international conglomerate Procter & Gamble for $2.3 billion.
 He distributed $100 million of the sale proceeds among Iams employees, committed $100 million to fund large-scale, community projects in the Dayton area, and distributed portions to his adult children.

 Philanthropy

-Mathile serves as a trustee on several nonprofit boards focused on education, nutrition, medical innovation, and social justice.
+Mathile served as a trustee on several nonprofit boards focused on education, nutrition, medical innovation, and social justice.

+Political activity

+Together with his spouse, Mathile contributed $26,600 to Donald Trump's 2020 presidential campaign.